-Like many countries, the UK is currently on Government mandated ‘lockdown’, with only essential activity and travel permitted.
-This means that we are unable to offer airline pilot assessment days or APS MCC courses for the foreseeable future.
+Like many countries, the UK is currently on Government mandated restrictions.
+Fortunately for us we are based in the southwest of England, where infection rates are relatively low This means that we are currently able to offer airline pilot assessment days and will run APS MCC courses if there is a demand.

 Clearly the COVID-19 crisis is going to have a major and long-lasting impact on the airline industry.
 While the exact nature of the effects are speculative, it is likely that ATOs and airlines who are highly geared and/or do not have either cash reserves or access to finance will cease operations.
 In the case of airlines, some might benefit from state support.

 All this has an immediate effect on commercial pilot employment.
 While this may prove to be the biggest shock to the industry in living memory, it is not the first, so those who have been around for a while know what to expect.
 The implications for trainee pilots depend their stage of training.

 Employers are talking with their staff about reduced working.
 Generally, airlines don’t like to lose pilots in a recession and will offer either part-remunerated or unpaid furlough or sabbaticals.
 This can be financially challenging, but at least there is a job to go back to if the employer weathers the storm.

 The more hours a pilot has, the more employable they are.
 With a type rating under their belt, especially with a few hundred hours, a pilot is in a fundamentally different category to new graduates from flight schools.